Joe the Plumber: Database search controversy

+On October 14, 2009, the Columbus Dispatch reported that a former contractor for the Ohio Association of Chiefs of Police had been charged with "rummaging" through state computers to retrieve confidential information about Wurzelbacher.
+The State Highway Patrol stated that the individual also used a law-enforcement computer network to access personal information about Wurzelbacher.

 Post-2008 career and activism

-In 2008, Wurzelbacher signed with a publicity management agent regarding media relationships, including "a possible record deal with a major label, personal appearances and corporate sponsorships."
+In 2008, Wurzelbacher signed with a publicity management agent regarding media relationships, including "a possible record deal with a major label, personal appearances, and corporate sponsorships."

 In November 2008, Wurzelbacher was hired for a series of commercials reminding people to convert analog television to digital.
 Wurzelbacher was hired to help consumers understand the DTV transition in the United States through a series of videos designed to explain the changeover.

 In November 2008, Wurzelbacher began promoting his book Joe the Plumber: Fighting for the American Dream.
 Co-written with novelist Thomas Tabback and published by PearlGate Publishing of Austin, Texas, the book addresses Wurzelbacher's ideas concerning American values.
 In particular, Wurzelbacher criticizes John McCain and states that he did not want him as the Republican presidential nominee.
 Wurzelbacher criticized McCain as a candidate, saying that the election was "the lesser of two evils".
 On December 10, 2008, it was reported that Wurzelbacher also criticized McCain for voting for the $700 billion Emergency Economic Stabilization Act of 2008, also known as the bank bailout.

-On the issue of taxation, he does not consider himself to be a supporter of either party.
+On the issue of taxation, he did not consider himself to be a supporter of either party.

 In January 2009, Wurzelbacher became a war correspondent for PJ Media.
 His first assignment involved visiting Israel for ten days during the Gaza War, with his reporting focusing on the Israeli experience of the conflict.

 In May 2009, Time magazine reported that Wurzelbacher was quitting the Republican Party.

 On June 25, 2009, Wurzelbacher spoke at an event called "Pints and Politics" in Wausau, Wisconsin.
-During his speech, Wurzelbacher questioned why Chris Dodd hadn't been "strung up" yet.
+During his speech, Wurzelbacher questioned why Chris Dodd had not been "strung up" yet.
 He stated that the Founding Fathers "knew socialism doesn't work.
 They knew communism doesn't work."